claude

 3. The Validation Loop

-A task generates code, then a validation task checks it, with looping until criteria are met.
+A task generates code, validation checks it, loops until criteria met.

 4. The Template Expansion